The Gospel in Christ Culture: how resemblance and stereotypes endanger 100% Christian community

 Above, I referred to Portland's Season of Service (1st of six cities) where local churches (representing every stripe of Jesus Follower) work on projects and collaborate with public agencies to "love" and "justice" the city in every sub-cultural area, even presenting the city with a check for $100,000, to be applied in service to the goals of the collaboration.
 Another example is the 38-year history of OPCC: the largest integrated social service agency of its kind in West Los Angeles County, OPCC and its ten missional projects serve 8,000 individuals each year.
 I am sure there are many other projects and stories that could be told here.

-With the plethora of Christian sub-cultures and 10s of thousands of various denominations, I have used the wrap around term Christ Culture as presented in this position paper, as an ethos to unify all Christian sub-cultures, churches, non-profits and missional project groups desiring to bring the whole Gospel to the whole world.
+With the plethora of Christian sub-cultures and 10s of thousands of various denominations, I have used the wrap around term Christ Culture as presented in this positional essay, as an ethos to unify all Christian sub-cultures, churches, non-profits and missional project groups desiring to bring the whole Gospel to the whole world.
 As Season of Service (http://seasonofservice.com/) and OPCCLA (www.opcc.net/) have demonstrated, let the Christ Culture unify us - on what we care about.

 Within authentic Christ Culture, evangelical concerns about discipling witnesses and eternal life (John 17:1-3) and social justice concerns about "world's colliding" (Michael Frost) and eternal/earthly mission (Micah 6:8, Galatians 2:20) may just be alternate beats of the Christian heart.
-Regardless of current debates, both beats are critical, not only for the heart of the Christ Culture to function, but for our personal and collective mission in carrying forward both the proclaimed Word and social justice/peacemaking.
+Regardless of current debates, both beats are critical, not only for the heart of the Christ Culture to function, but for our personal and collective mission in carrying forward both the proclaimed Word/discipling and social justice/peacemaking.

 Don Chatelain